 The recommendations of the University Committee on Academic Rank and Tenure are forwarded to the Provost, along with all supporting materials.
 The final decisions rest with the Provost, who normally completes the consideration of applications for advancement and tenure by May 1.
 When the Provost does not concur with the Committee's recommendation, s/he will discuss his/her rationale with the Committee prior to making a final decision.
-When the decision is adverse, the applicant may request an explanation or written reasons from the Provost.
-In responding to the request, the Provost may disclose all determinations made during the decision-making process.
-The applicant may appeal an adverse decision to the President of the University, whose decision is final and not subject to further appeal.
+When the decision is adverse, the applicant may submit, within two weeks of the Provost's notification, a written request to the Provost for an explanation of the decision.
+In responding to the request, the Provost shall, within 30 days of receipt of the applicant's request, provide a written summary of all recommendations made at prior levels and a rationale for his/her decision.
+The applicant may appeal an adverse decision in writing to the President of the University, within two weeks of the date of the Provost's notification, whose decision is final and not subject to further appeal.